ibm-cloud-docs/satellite/ts-location-missing-location.md

 # Why can't I see a location that another user gave me access to?
 {: #ts-location-missing-location}

+Resolve issues where a {{site.data.keyword.satelliteshort}} location that another user shared with you doesn't appear in your location list.
+{: shortdesc}

 You are granted access to another user's {{site.data.keyword.satelliteshort}} location.
 However, when you list locations, you do not see the location.
 {: tsSymptoms}